highwave-project/ICHEC_help/README.md

 $ scancel 20
 ```

-**Note**: Even though you can schedule as many jobs as you want ICHEC only allows for 2 jobs to run simultaneously.
+**Note**: Even though you can schedule as many jobs as you want ICHEC only allows for 2 jobs to run simultaneously per user.

 ---